-The plants’ genus name refers to the fact that it is a member of the Piperaceae family.
+The plant’s genus name refers to the fact that it is a member of the Piperaceae family.
 The specific epithet, albovittata, means “with white stripes or bands.”

-Peperomia Albovittata Care
+Peperomia Albovittata ‘Piccolo Banda’ Care

-Size & Growth
+Size and Growth

-Piccolo Banda has very pale, thick, silvery green round medium-sized leaves marked by heavy veining in shades of deep green or purple running in bands the length of the leaves.
+Piccolo Banda has very pale, thick, silvery green round, medium-sized leaves marked by heavy veining in shades of deep green or purple running in bands the length of the leaves.

-Peperomia Plant Flowering & Fragrance
+Peperomia Plant Flowering and Fragrance

 They are interesting looking, but many peperomia plant owners simply pinch them off because the foliage is the main point of interest.

-Light & Temperature
+Light and Temperature

 Ivy Leaf Peperomia does well in bright, indirect light.
-It can tolerate more direct sunlight in the morning hours or during the wintertime, but a very hot summer sun can burn the plants’ leaves.
+It can tolerate more direct sunlight in the morning hours or during the wintertime, but a very hot summer sun can burn the plant’s leaves.

 You can use any commercial houseplant fertilizer in pellet, granular, stick, or liquid form.
-We’ve found Peperomia plants respond well to liquid fertilizer applications and Peperomia albovittata is no different.
+We’ve found Peperomia plants respond well to liquid fertilizer applications, and Peperomia albovittata is no different.

 From spring through autumn, fertilize monthly.
 Do not fertilize in the wintertime.

-Soil & Transplanting
+Soil and Transplanting

-However, it can also do well with a standard potting mix that does not contain peat moss.
+However, it can also do well with a regular potting mix that does not contain peat moss with 25% perlite added.
 Alternatively, you can use a commercial cactus mix.